 In service-mode, VISIR is offered in the following two basic instrument modes:

 |SPEC||long-slit and cross-dispersed spectroscopy|

-Imaging is available for two (observations in April 2012: 19.2'x19.2' and 32.3'x32.3') or three (from September 2012 onwards: 36'x36', 60'x60' and 96'x96') field of views for various broad and narrow band filters in the N- and Q-band.
-Long-slit spectroscopy is offered in low-, medium-, and high-resolution for specific central wavelength settings in the N- and Q- bands.
-Cross-dispersed spectroscopy is offered for specific central wavelength settings in the N- and Q-band.
+Imaging is available with a 36" x 36" field of view for various broad and narrow band filters in the N- and Q-band.
+Coronagraphic imaging observations are only offered in visitor-mode.
+Long-slit spectroscopy is offered in low- and high-resolution for specific central wavelength settings in the N- and Q- bands.
+Cross-dispersed high-resolution spectroscopy is offered for specific central wavelength settings in the N- and Q-band.

 For VISIR, imaging OBs executed in service-mode may have a maximum of five filters in a single OB without the need to submit a waiver request.
 However, it is not permitted to mix N- and Q-band filters within one OB.
 OBs that deviate from these general rules are accepted only if duly justified and authorized by means of a Phase 2 Waiver Request.

 For VISIR, concatenations of science and user-provided calibration OBs may be up to 90 minutes in duration.
 However, both the science and calibrator OB must still have individual execution times of 1 hour or less.
 ESO will consider the concatenated OBs successfully executed if the constraints were fulfilled during the first hour of execution, even if conditions degrade after that time.

 High-Resolution Spectroscopy OBs